 Notice: Users may be experiencing issues with displaying some pages on stanfordhealthcare.org.
 We are working closely with our technical teams to resolve the issue as quickly as possible.
 Thank you for your patience.

-Stanford Medicine Imaging is committed to providing outstanding care, utilizing state-of-the-art technology, and offering the subspecialty expertise of Stanford's world-renowned Department of Radiology.
-Our team of medical professionals conducts more than a quarter of a million studies each year, maintaining the highest standards of clinical excellence provided in a compassionate, caring environment.
+Stanford Health Care Imaging Services is committed to providing outstanding care, utilizing state-of-the-art technology, and offering the subspecialty expertise of Stanford's world-renowned Department of Radiology.
+Our team of medical professionals maintains the highest standards of clinical excellence provided in a compassionate, caring environment.

 A radiologist is a doctor who has graduated from medical school, passed a licensing examination, and completed at least four years of training called a residency.
 In addition, many go on to complete a fellowship, which consists of one to two years of specialized training in a subspecialty of radiology such as cardiovascular radiology.
 Radiologists produce and interpret images of the inside of the body using medical imaging procedures such as computed tomography (CT); fluoroscopy; interventional radiology; magnetic resonance imaging (MRI); nuclear medicine; positron emission tomography/computed tomography (PET/CT); X-ray; and ultrasound.

 What is a radiologic technologist?
 Are technologists doctors?